How to Rebuild a Dysfunctional Team - Facilitation Guide - The Big Bang Partnership

 Understanding team dynamics

-Before I get into a suggested agenda, you might want to consider using the tools such as TMSDI’s Team Management Profile.
+Before I get into a suggested agenda, you might want to consider using tools such as TMSDI’s Team Management Profile.
 It is a highly valid and reliable psychometric tool that helps people understand their preferred roles within teams at work with an exceptional degree of depth,

 Delegates benefit from a highly personalised, detailed report about their preferences and their impacts on others.
 You can see the Margerison-McCann Team Management Wheel in the image below.